Tkmebane3/Network-Tracking/README.md

 # Network-Tracking
 This program offers a simple, structured way to log meaningful contacts in your personal or professional network.
 It helps users remember names, events, job titles, and shared interests from in-person meetings.

-Unlike social platforms like LinkedIn, this tool is built for quick, personal record-keeping — ideal for those who attend events, conferences, or meet new people often.
+Unlike social platforms like LinkedIn, this tool is built for quick, personal record-keeping.
+Ideal for those who attend events, conferences, or meet new people often.

 Upon running the program: